 Outsourcing your business IT support to another supplier can significantly ease the burden on your own staff.
 If you pick the right supplier to outsource support to, your business will enjoy hassle-free IT support services, expert help when you need it and useful advice to ensure you get the best from your IT systems.

 This first step in choosing who to outsource support to is to draw up your list of support requirements.
 These will give the companies you approach a clear idea of what you're looking for, and will provide you with a framework against which you can judge their IT support services.

 However, the fundamental question your requirements should answer is: what IT support services do we need?
 For instance, is telephone support sufficient, or do you also require support on-site at your business premises?
 What sort of technology does your business require support for?

 Once you have drawn up your support requirements, you can start approaching suppliers.
 Finding support companies that offer the right mix of skills and experience can be tricky.
 A good way to begin is by asking partners, clients and contacts for their recommendations.
 Who do the people you trust outsource their support to?

 The obvious place to go next is – of course – the internet.
 A quick Google search will throw up thousands of companies.
 To narrow your results, look for companies specialising in the technologies your business uses.
 It can help to find local suppliers too – it makes initial meetings and on-site visits easier.

 IT support costs can vary quite a bit, so you may want to request some examples of costs from the suppliers you approach.
-Figure at least £70 an hour for support on a pay-as-you-go basis, or £10-£20 per computer per month with an addtional £150-£200 per month per server for an annual contract depending on the number of users.
+Figure at least £75 an hour for support on a pay-as-you-go basis, or £10-£20 per computer per month with an addtional £150-£200 per month per server for an annual contract depending on the number of users.